cgswong/docker-logstash/README.md

 **Note: In a production environment a Riak buffer or Kafka queue should be used between Logstash and Elasticsearch to make sure log events are stored in such mechanisms if Elasticsearch is unavailable.**

-A systemd unit file is included (here)[https://github.com/cgswong/docker-logstash/blob/confd/systemd/logstash.service], which shows how this unit would be started via systemd or Fleet (there is an alternate file for consul).
+A systemd unit file is included in this repo which shows how this unit would be started via systemd or Fleet (there is an alternate file for consul).
 To do a default run using etcd:

 ```sh
 source /etc/environment